History, Memory and the Creation of Identity

 In most human societies, history and memory are important in the creation of identity.
 For example, consider how recent political debates often involve debates about the relevance of particular strands of history (such as `empire¿) to modern society.
 This module explores these relationships from the ancient societies of Egypt, Greece, and Rome to the modern world.
-It is designed to provide Foundation Year students intending to pursue degrees in Classics, Ancient History, Egyptology or History with an opportunity to reflect critically on what the past means and how we go about studying it.
+It is designed to provide Foundation Year students intending to pursue degrees in Classical Studies, Ancient History, Ancient History & Egyptology, American Studies, Medieval Studies, or History with an opportunity to reflect critically on what the past means and how we go about studying it.

 Historical Methods and Approaches

 This module provides training in advanced historical research.
 It is designed to introduce students to methods of historical investigation, writing, and presentation, and to important historical resources (including archives, collections of sources, and museums).
 Attention will be given to the use of IT in historical work work as well as more traditional paper-based methods.

 The purpose of the module is to encourage you to think more deeply about how historians work and, in particular, about how we as historians can locate and use primary historical sources effectively as a means of interpreting and understanding the past.
 During the module we will learn about the survival of historical evidence, how it is organised and made accessible to historians to undertake their research, and how to effectively locate and interpret it in your studies.
 We will consider how the process of doing historical research changes over time, in particular with the impact of recent developments like digitization.

 At the core of the module will be the work you undertake with others in your seminar group using a range of primary sources which your seminar tutor will introduce to you.
 As part of the module assessment you will also undertake your own primary source based research project using items from these collections.
 The module is designed strengthen your analytical skills and to help prepare you for the more extensive uses of primary evidence which you will encounter in final year special subjects and dissertation.